MhmRhm/DotBashHistory/README.md

 ```bash
 nohup <my_command> &
 ```
-to run a command so it can continue after shell closed.
+to run a command so it can continue after shell is closed.

 ```bash
 ls -alhF .